MoeweX/java-sdk/examples/experiments/README.md

 == APP == Done.
 ```

-Repeated the experiment (exp2a = bfd1ae39) later with 5000 actors and a 10 second brake after 2500 actors to study if this has any effect on latency **Stopping does not change anything**
+Repeated the experiment (exp2a = bfd1ae39) later with 5000 actors and a 10 second brake after 2500 actors to study if this has any effect on latency **Stopping does not change the latency, but CPU load almost zero during brake**

 ![Exp2a](./exp2a.png)